menu

 Demographics

-The per capita income in Sedalia in 2018 was $9,332, which is low income relative to Kentucky and the nation.
-This equates to an annual income of $37,328 for a family of four.
-Sedalia also has one of the higher rates of people living in poverty in the nation, with 78.57% of its population below the federal poverty line.
+The per capita income in Sedalia in 2018 was $14,441, which is low income relative to Kentucky and the nation.
+This equates to an annual income of $57,764 for a family of four.

-Sedalia is an extremely ethnically-diverse town.
 The people who call Sedalia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sedalia residents report their race to be White.
-Important ancestries of people in Sedalia include European, English, Yugoslavian, Other West Indian, and West Indian.
+Important ancestries of people in Sedalia include Irish, French, English, Yugoslavian, and Other West Indian.

 The most common language spoken in Sedalia is English.
 Other important languages spoken here include African languages and Arabic.